-The outcome of the 2020 presidential election will not only make news, but it will also shape the future of health care — no matter which candidate claims victory.
+The outcome of the 2020 presidential election will not only make news, but it may influence the future of health care — no matter which candidate claims victory.
 From payments to policies, to prescriptions and the ongoing rising cost of care, health care is one of the hottest items on every candidate’s ticket, with each proposing a distinct approach to keeping Americans healthy and costs down.

-For Democratic candidates, the conversation has already centered around Medicare for All, and almost endless variations of the Affordable Care Act (ACA).
-So, what do all of these theoretical models of health care really mean?
-And what are the implications for consumers, the employers who offer them their insurance benefits, and the brokers who guide them through the decision
+For Democratic candidates, the conversation has centered around Medicare expansion or strengthening of the Affordable Care Act (ACA).
+So, what do all of these health care proposals really mean?
+And what are the implications for consumers, the employers who offer them their insurance benefits, and the brokers who guide them through the decision?

 We’ve defined each model at a high level: